William Edgar (apologist)

-William "Bill" Edgar (born 1944 in Wilmington, North Carolina) is an American apologist and was professor of apologetics at Westminster Theological Seminary.
-He has been called by Charles Colson "one of evangelicalism's most valued scholars and apologists".
+William "Bill" Edgar (born 1944) is an American theologian and Christian apologist.
+He was a professor of apologetics at Westminster Theological Seminary.
+Charles Colson described him as "one of evangelicalism's most valued scholars and apologists".

 Biography

 Edgar grew up in Paris, New York and Geneva.
-He studied at Harvard University (Honors B.A. in Music 1966), Westminster Theological Seminary (M.Div.
-1969), and the University of Geneva (Dr. Théol.
-1993).
+He graduated from Harvard University with a Bachelor of Arts in music with honors in 1966, earned his M.Div. from Westminster Theological Seminary in 1969, and obtained his Doctor of Theology (Dr. Théol.) from the University of Geneva in 1993.
 He served as home missionary of the Orthodox Presbyterian Church, Pennsylvania, 1969–1970.
 Between 1970 and 1978, he taught at the Brunswick School in Greenwich, Connecticut, and 1979–89 at the Faculté Libre de Théologie Réformée, in Aix-en-Provence, France, where he continues as Professeur Associé.

 Since 1989, he has been professor of apologetics at Westminster Theological Seminary.
 He is also coordinator of the Apologetics Department and director of the Gospel and Culture Project.
 He was chairman of the faculty until 2010.
 He is an ordained teaching elder in the Presbyterian Church in America since 1978.

 Edgar is married to Barbara Smyth Edgar.
 They have two children, William Keyes Hill-Edgar and Deborah Boatwright Edgar.